-Past is Prologue, and a 2021 oil price spike came only after fossils had plunged in 2020.
+What's Past is Prologue.
+In 2021 an oil price spike had come only after fossils had plunged in 2020.
 Only after US coal production had hit 50-year lows, after 151 mines were closed or idled.
-Only after oil hit historic lows back in 2020 on Demand Collapse, tank top fear of no storage.
-Meanwhile, much oil industry needs oil at least >\$60s, so oil down then at 'just' \$50s in 2020 had punished shale producers, \$40 oil was misery for them.
-Equities are inherently forward-looking, so oil 2020 hadn't been so attractive for investment.
-Only after big supply cuts, some output was shut + renewed demand after Covid, discussed ahead - did oil rise back to some \$70s-\$110s/barrel on supply curtailments, like again in 2023.
-At any rate, high-again oil & gas prices may yet again make renewable alternatives here more attractive in years ahead.
+Only after oil hit historic lows back in 2020 on Demand Collapse, tank top fears of no storage.
+Meanwhile, much of the oil industry needs oil at least >\$60s, so oil down at 'just' \$50 in 2020 punished shale producers, \$40 oil was misery to them.
+Equities are forward-looking; oil in 2020 hadn't been very attractive for investment.
+Only after big supply cuts, some output shut + renewed demand after Covid, discussed ahead - did oil roar back to \$70s-\$100/barrel on supply curtailments, like again 2023, 2024.
+At any rate, once high-again, dear oil & gas prices may yet again make renewables more attractive in years ahead.

-A key point to be repeated, is: Costs for wind & solar electricity, by contrast, can/do go low and stay there at times, naturally.
-It's a characteristic, indeed a key trait of renewables.
-Oil, by contrast, faces make or break price floors beneath which that industry suffers.
-Oil busts mean lost jobs, lost-capacity, non-producing wells shut-in eg 2020 awhen oil had no floor.
-What changed dramatically 2021 after demand destruction - was renewed demand.
-It's aptly said 'the cure for cheap oil, is cheap oil' - and lo & behold, fossils jumped in 2021.
+A key point to be repeated, is Costs for wind & solar electricity, by contrast, can/do go low and stay there at times, naturally.
+It's a characteristic, indeed a key trait of the renewables.
+Oil by contrast, faces make or break price floors, beneath which industry suffers.
+Oil busts mean lost jobs, lost-capacity, non-producing wells shut-in eg 2020 when oil had no floor.
+What changed dramatically in 2021, after demand destruction - was renewed demand.
+It's aptly said that 'the cure for cheap oil, is cheap oil' - and lo & behold, fossils jumped in 2021.

 Said another way, were a prior 100m+ barrels/day of oil still being supplied in 2020, it could have prolonged collapse.
-As for coal, it's no longer tracked by a US ETF, no new coal power plants in US, yet on big Global coal demand, prices jumped +25% in 2021 on overseas demand.
-(Gas crunch spike on war 2022).
-In the US, domestic coal economics are dismal, hence miners looked to where it's burned.
-Asia even Europe, had huge appetite early 2020s.
-And today, the fact America's own domestic coal supply had once been the last century's cheapest, dirtiest and most stable source of US electricity, suddenly is no longer much in its favor.
+As for coal, it's no longer tracked by a US ETF, no new coal power plants in US.
+Yet on big Global coal demand, prices jumped +25% in 2021 on overseas demand.
+(Gas first spiked on war 2022).
+In US, domestic coal's economics are dismal, hence miners have looked to where it's burned.
+Asia, Europe, had huge appetite early 2020s.
+Today, the fact that America's own domestic coal supplies had once been the last century's cheapest, dirtiest and most stable source of US electricity, suddenly is no longer much in its favor.

 Discussed ahead too, just touched on here, is greenwashing by fossil interests.
-Like hyped 'blue hydrogen' - even though methane leaks can make H2 (hydrogen) from fossil gas near as bad, as burning gas directly.
+Like hyped 'blue hydrogen' - even though methane leaks can make H2 (hydrogen) from fossil gas nearly as bad, as burning gas directly.
 Future bodes ill for blue H2.
 Yet scarily, electricity made from gas will still be big in US, and & China 2030.
 On climate crisis that's a huge worry, as is burning coal.
 Rich Europe may 2030 have reduced gas-use sizably - coal more with big stumbles like acute gas shortages discussed ahead.
 Like late 2021 as China made a coal record, mined 385 million tons of coal; walloped prior record.
 In a new global record, its coal grew +9% and even more coal was used 2022, as gas costs rocketed due to war.
 Even in a rich EU, coal made more electricity - grew in 2022 over a year before.
 Western Europe/Germany may go over 50% of its electricity from renewables by 2030.
 But, scarily, the fact 1, even 2 of world's 3 big blocs may still rely on non-renewable gas (burning coal too!) end of this decade, looms large.
 As does sneaky inevitable hydrogen leaks: 10% leak rate by this GHG may obviate advantages.